ibm-cloud-docs/vpc/block_storage_is_attach_cli.md

 ibmcloud is instance-volume-attachment-add NAME INSTANCE_ID VOLUME_ID [--auto-delete true | false] [--json]
 ```

-`NAME` is the name that you provide for the volume attachment and INSTANCE_ID is the ID of the VSI.
+`NAME` is the name that you provide for the volume attachment and INSTANCE_ID is the ID of the virtual server instance.

 The `VOLUME_ID `specifies the volume that you are attaching.

-Specify `--auto-delete true` if you want the volume to be automatically deleted when the VSI is deleted.
+Specify `--auto-delete true` if you want the volume to automatically delete when the virtual server instance is deleted.

 To see a list of available virtual server instances, run the `ibmcloud is instances` command.